TheWatcher/wolfram_cdf/README.md

     <cdf width="width in pixels" height="height in pixels">filename</cdf>

-When specifying the filename, you *should not* innclude the `File:` namespace in the filename.
+When specifying the filename, you do not need to include the `File:` namespace in the filename - it will work with or without it.
 You may also provide an absolute URL instead of a filename to show a CDF file from another server.

 Examples: